apache/nuttx/tools/README.txt

   5. Finally, the refreshed defconfig file is copied back in place where it can be committed with the next set of difference to the command line.
-If you select the --silent option, this file copy will occur autiomatically.
+If you select the --silent option, this file copy will occur automatically.
 Otherwise, refresh.sh will prompt you first to avoid overwriting the defconfig file with changes that you may not want.